Mother Nature needs her daughters

 It is important you all understand that Homeward Bound is a big vision; underpinning every part of it is this: can we genuinely start a collaborative global movement of women like you - clever, qualified, experienced, capable and influential, who've been given a rare opportunity to have state of the art leadership and strategic education, who act individually but who work collectively for a better world, holding and supporting each other, no matter where we all are.

-Now as many people know I am a very practical person, who works extremely well with both men and women in the industry.
+Now as many people know I am a very practical person, who works extremely well with both men and women in the construction industry.
 I want to assure everyone that by no means am I saying women are better than men, I am all about equality to both sides.
 However, women are currently under represented in the construction sector.
 This is a statistical FACT.

 Ask yourself what if men and women led our world in equal measure – would our world and the decisions we make on behalf of future generations be different?
 The Homeward Bound programme is a small but meaningful contribution to a very complex challenge we all face.